 Throughout the month of August, we will be sharing articles focusing on the subject of loneliness to help raise awareness and positivity during the cold winter months.

-Loneliness is sadly quite common in Australian communities, and since we cannot physically see the symptoms it can be hard to tell if someone is yearning for companionship.
-However, recent research has revealed some tell-tale signs that people who are feeling lonely all have in common.
-You may be shocked to see these traits are not so far-fetched;
+However, recent research has revealed some tell-tale signs that people who feel lonely all have in common.
+You may be shocked to see these traits are not so far-fetched!

 According to a study conducted in South Dakota back in 2011, sensations of loneliness were a key indicator that a person would have fragmented sleep and not feel rested.
 The study concluded this by measuring the sleep patterns of almost 100 people while simultaneously getting these same people to complete questionnaires about feelings of anxiety and isolation.